zeruniverse/Password-Manager/README.md

 [phppasswordmanager.sourceforge.io](https://phppasswordmanager.sourceforge.io)
 This demo is for test **ONLY**!
 Do **NOT** put your real password there.
 You can access the database for this demo [here](https://mysql-p.sourceforge.net), with login username **p2663268ro** and password **12345678**

-Additional test demo is available here: [pas.jeffery.cc](https://pas.jeffery.cc/)
-This demo is for test purpose and might be unstable.
-Users are recommended to use the sourceforge demo.

 ## Features
 1. Client side encryption.
 Server only keeps the encrypted strings.